becheanucornel/6-Degrees-of-Freedom-Robot--Project/README.md

  - Control in MATLAB
  - 3D Design in CATIA V5 of the robot

-I will rewrite the MATLAB scripts in Python and add to this repository as the progress comes through!
-Once the entire project is completed, I will also add the MATLAB scripts in this repository.

-Also if you would like to try out the scripts, they can work on their own without the main.py script

 # Installation
 If you already have installed the necessary packages, ignore this step.
 Otherwise, use the following commands in your IDE terminal: